BuckWildGames/Godot4xInstallWizard/README.md

 Made in Godot4.3

-*only officially tested on windows, but should work for macOS and Linux.
+*only officially tested on Windows, but should work for MacOS and Linux.

 # How to: